KevinTruong34/tra-cuu-kiotviet/README.md

-Hi, I'm just trying to create a store management website. , I don't know a damn thing about Python.
+Hi, I'm just trying to create a store management website. ,SHIT I don't know a damn thing about Python.